eric2003/OneFLOW/README.md

 -----------------------------------------------------------

 ## Build
-Firstly, make sure that c++ compiler has been installed.
+Firstly, make sure that C++ compiler has been installed.
 For Windows platform, the [Visual Studio IDE](https://visualstudio.microsoft.com/ "Visual Studio IDE") is recommended.
-Then download and install [Git](https://git-scm.com/ "Git") and [Cmake](https://cmake.org/download/ "cmake") on your system.
+Then download and install [Git](https://git-scm.com/ "Git") and [CMake](https://cmake.org/download/ "CMake") on your system.

 ### Dependencies